preemptive/jsdefender-samples/Ionic/Ionic5Angular11/protected/README.md

 5. Run the `npm install` command

 ## Commands
-1. `start:browser:dev` to run the app in Dev mode in the browser.
+1. `npm run start:browser:dev` to run the app in Dev mode in the browser.
-2. `npm run build:prod`  to run the app in Prod mode in the browser.
+2. `npm run start:browser:prod`  to run the app in Prod mode in the browser.
 3. `npm run start:android` to run the build for Android.
-4. `npm run start:ios ` to run the build for iOS.
+4. `npm run start:ios` to run the build for iOS.

 ## How It Works

 This project uses the JSDefenderWebpackPlugin that invokes JSDefender as the last step of the build process.
-The sample uses @angular-builders/custom-webpack which overrides webpack configuration using webpack.partial.js file:
+The sample uses `@angular-builders/custom-webpack` which overrides webpack configuration using webpack.partial.js file:

 ```javascript
 const { JSDefenderWebpackPlugin } = require('@preemptive/jsdefender-webpack-plugin');